thymeleaf/thymeleaf-docs/docs/articles/sayhelloextendingthymeleaf5minutes.md

 Extending Thymeleaf is easy: you only have to create a dialect and add it to your template engine.
 Let's see how.

-*(All the code seen here comes from a working application.
-You can download the source code of such application from the [documentation page](/documentation.html))*
+All the code seen here comes from a working application.
+You can view or download the source code from [its GitHub repo](https://github.com/thymeleaf/thymeleafexamples-sayhello).

 Dialects
 --------